-Following an integrated Ofsted inspection in September 2010, Broomhill Bank was judged to be an ‘outstanding’ special school.
+Following an Ofsted inspection in December 2013, Broomhill Bank was judged to be a ‘good’ special school.

 On site we are currently designated to cater for 80 students aged 11-19, which includes up to 30 places in our Further Education Department.
 However we are expanding over the next five years and the first two form year 7 entry started in September 2012.
 In addition, we support a large number of students in local mainstream schools, and provide training for mainstream staff through our Outreach Services.

 Students are organised into classes of between 8-12 students, according to level of need, each with their own classteacher.
 During lessons a combination of whole class, group and 1-1 teaching may take place on any one occasion according to the demands of the task, supported usually by two or more teaching assistants.
 The majority of teaching is delivered by teachers or instructors who are specialists in their areas of responsibility.

 In Years 7 and 8, there is significant emphasis upon successful transition and induction to secondary school, to enable new students to become confident and secure in a secondary setting where they can adapt to the new routines which a new school brings.
 Consequently, they spend more time than other classes learning with their classteacher and other familiar adults, in the purpose built 7/8 unit.